 Caribbean Studies, Dominican Republic, Critical Pedagogy, National Identity in Textbooks

 Wigginton, S. and Middleton IV.
 R.T. (under contract).
-Learning to be Dominican: Nation, Identity and the Haitian Other in Dominican Schoolbooks.
+Unmastering the Script: The Struggle to Reconcile the Haitian Other in Dominican Identity.
 University of Alabama Press.
-Expected completion date: August 2017.
+Estimated publication date: Spring 2019.

 Wigginton, S. and Middleton IV.
 R.T. (accepted).
 Citizenship, Education, and Human Trafficking: The Challenges and Dangers Haitian and Haitian-Descended Youth Face in the Dominican Republic.
 In Haitian Youth in the Americas: Generations, Transnational Processes and Identities, to be published by Les Presses de l’Université de Montréal.